hdShang/arxiv-daily/docs/cs-RO/2025-11-11/papers/251107720v1-a-qp-framework-for-improving-data-collection-quantifying-device-cont.md

 ---
 layout: default
-title: A QP Framework for Improving Data Collection: Quantifying Device-Controller Performance in Robot Teleoperation
+title: "A QP Framework for Improving Data Collection: Quantifying Device-Controller Performance in Robot Teleoperation"
 ---

 # A QP Framework for Improving Data Collection: Quantifying Device-Controller Performance in Robot Teleoperation